 FUHS has a multitude of student-run clubs on campus.
 All students are encouraged to join and be active in clubs.
 Student will be given the opportunity to join clubs during club rush toward the beginning of each year.
 In addition, students often will start clubs.
-Paperwork to start a club, club directories, and schedules may be picked up in the Activities Office, Room 65.
+Paperwork to start a club, club directories, and schedules may be picked up in the Activities Office located in the front office.